Module: fetch

 Parameters

-• base_dir: Base directory for journal files
+• base_dir: Base directory for journal files: typically the hashtag

 • year: Year as string (YYYY)